gcpinckert/js239_contacts_manager/README.md

   - [x] When user submits new contact form, `Controller` collects and validates data
   - [x] If data is valid, we pass data to `Model` for async API call
   - [x] When response received, pass new data to `View` to re-render contact list
+  - [x] Handles `click` event on Delete Button
 - [ ] Basic `Model` functionality
   - [x] Can fetch all contacts from API and return a JS object representing them to `Controller`
   - [x] Can return a single contact based on `id` and return a JS object representing this to `Controller`
   - [x] Filters contacts according to tag name
   - [x] Can issue POST request to Contacts Manager API to add a new contact
-  - [ ] Can issue PUSH request to API to update contact information
+  - [x] Can issue PUSH request to API to update contact information
   - [ ] Can issue DELETE request to API to remove a given contact based on id value
   - [ ] Handles any errors associated with any of the above requests
   - [x] Returns data in the form of a JS object for `Controller`